silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/01_Editing_Content.md

 You may want to bring some text you have already written on a word processor, such as Microsoft Word into your page content.

-Generally, you can paste any text from a plain text editor such as Notepad.exe on Windows systems, TextEdit.app on Macintosh systems, and gEdit on Ubuntu Linux, et al.
+Generally, you can paste any text from a plain text editor such as Notepad.exe on Windows systems, TextEdit.app on Macintosh systems, and gEdit on Ubuntu Linux, and others.

 Pasting directly from most word processors or other application often inserts "rich text" formatting code that usually doesn't work well with the HTML markup code used on websites.